How I Built This Website

 site management tools in addition to editing facilities.

-I still use Wordpad for everyday HTML editing.
+I still use Notepad for everyday website editing.
 It's a

 simple, quick editor, and since I already understand HTML,

-You can also use Microsoft Word to compose your page and
+You can also use Microsoft Word to compose your page visually

-then save the document as HTML.
-This is convenient, but be
+and then save the document as HTML.
+This is convenient.
+Be

 compared to a hand-written page, so your document may be